 Mother Nature is also a big help with repelling mosquitoes.
 See my list of mosquito repelling plants here.

 8. Garden before 10 a.m and after 4 p.m.
 Nothing is more guaranteed to make you never want to garden again than trying to do the chores in the heat of the mid day sun.
 I split my outdoor time up two ways.
 The early morning is for walking my dog while the pavement is still cool.
-When I come back, I tackle a few easy outdoor chores, such as pruning roses and dead heading perennials.
-Later in the day, when it has cooled down, I tackle other outdoor gardening chores before relaxing with my husband.
+When I come back, I tackle a few easy outdoor chores, such as pruning roses and deadheading perennials.
+(If you hate this job, check out these plants that don’t need deadheading) Later in the day, when it has cooled down, I tackle other outdoor gardening chores before relaxing with my husband.
 This gives me a chance to do my blog work at the hottest time of the day, but allows me to keep my gardens looking great without the heat.
 My front borders face north and are shaded in the morning (shown in full sun here on the left but very shaded early on in the day) and my back borders face south but have many trees around them which give me ample shade in the afternoon.
 I work with the shade, not against it, and it helps to keep me cool.
 9. Use the Shade wisely.
 If you must be doing some gardening chores during the warmer part of the day, choose those areas that are more shady.
 Since I have so many garden beds and lots of nearby trees, there is always some area that offers shade.
 Why work right out in the hot sun when you can use Mother Nature’s help?
 This photo is a graphic example.
 I know which side I would rather be working on during the hottest part of the summer day!
 10. Give yourself a quick breeze break.
 I keep a mini pocket carabineer fan with my garden tools.
 I use an old mailbox to keep all of my most used tools very handy.
 The little fan clips to my belt loop and gives me a bit of cool breeze when I stop to rest.
 It is amazing how powerful the blast from this little guy is!
 11. Keep yourself cool.
 One of my latest aids for keeping cool for summer time gardening is a cooling towel.
 These great towels stay cooler than the body temperature and transfer this over to make me feel so much cooler when I am outside.
 12. Know when to stop.
 Heat cramps, heat rash, heat exhaustion and heat stroke are all serious medical emergencies that can necessitate a call to 911.
 Familiarize yourself with the symptoms of each.
 It is fairly safe to say that if you experience light headedness, nausea, altered mental state and some other symptoms of heat stroke, it’s time to stop!
 I love gardening as much, if not more, than the next guy, but sometimes it just pays to know when to stop.
 That extra bit of pruning, digging or weeding can wait until another day.
 Health comes first!
 I was recently asked by Banana Boat® and OFF!® to share some summer gardening tips with you and to show how I use the sunscreen and insect repellent products.
 Are you looking for some help to stay cool and protected for your summer gardening chores?
 Need to take care of your summer sun care and bug protection?
 Head on over to your local Walmart and pick up some Banana Boat® sunscreen, and OFF!
 Deep Woods® Insect repellent VIII (Dry).
 I found my sunscreen in the center of the store near the swim suits and pool noodles.
 Then I made a quick sprint to the Patio and Garden area for my insect repellent.
 What tips do you have to help with your summer time gardening chores?
 I would love to hear about them in the comments below.
 For more gardening tips, be sure to visit my Pinterest Board.

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission from the sale, but the price is the same for you.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."